Aphatheology/Random_Password_Generator/README.md

 ### Continued development

 I will work on the Light Mode and integrate it.
-I will work on allowing user to specify their password range I will work on making the project a PWA
+I will work on allowing user to specify their password range - **DONE!!! 💜💜💜** I will work on making the project a PWA
 If you have any suggestion on what to add, kindly send a message through the links below.
 Thanks